abalarin/hopeworks-demo/README.md

 # init your bucket as a website
 s3cmd ws-create --ws-index=index.html --ws-error=404.html s3://unique-bucket-name

-# retrive info about your bucket (to verify you;ve vonfigured it properly)
+# retrive info about your bucket (to verify you've configured it properly)
 s3cmd ws-info s3://unique-bucket-name

 # upload your static site to your bucket